Cynthia Weil

-Cynthia Weil (born October 18, 1940) is an American songwriter who wrote many songs together with her husband Barry Mann.
+Cynthia Weil (October 18, 1940 – June 1, 2023) was an American lyricist who wrote many songs together with her husband Barry Mann.
+Weil and Mann were inducted into the Songwriters Hall of Fame in 1987, and in 2011, they jointly received the Johnny Mercer Award, the highest honor bestowed by that Hall of Fame.
+She and her husband were inducted into the Rock and Roll Hall of Fame in 2010.

+Weil and her husband, both based at the Brill Building, were instrumental in shaping the sound of rock and roll in the 1960s, alongside other luminaries such as Carole King, Burt Bacharach, and Neil Diamond.

 Life and career

-Weil was born in New York City, and was raised in a Conservative Jewish family.
+Weil was born in New York City on October 18, 1940.
+She grew up on the Upper West Side and the Upper East Side of Manhattan in a Conservative Jewish family.
 Her father was Morris Weil, a furniture store owner and the son of Lithuanian-Jewish immigrants, and her mother was Dorothy Mendez, who grew up in a Sephardic Jewish family in Brooklyn.
-Weil trained as an actress and dancer, but soon demonstrated a songwriting ability that led to her collaboration with Barry Mann, whom she married in August 1961.
-The couple has one daughter, Jenn Mann.
+Weil trained as an actress and dancer, studying theater at Sarah Lawrence College, but soon demonstrated a songwriting ability that led to her collaboration with Barry Mann, whom she married in August 1961.
+The couple had one daughter, Jenn Mann.
 Weil became one of the Brill Building songwriters of the 1960s, and one of the most important writers during the emergence of rock and roll.